top of page

 Vitamin D helps regulate neurotransmitters like serotonin and dopamine, both central to mood regulation.
 Low levels have been associated with increased risk of depression and Seasonal Affective Disorder.
 Aim to incorporate these foods with sources of dietary fat in the diet.
 Why?
 Vitamin D is a fat soluble vitamin so taking it with food can help to increase how much of it is absorbed in our body.

-Food-first approach: fatty fish (salmon, sardines, trout), fortified milk, eggs
+Food-first approach: fatty fish (salmon, sardines, trout), fortified milk, egg yolks, beef liver

-Dietitian note: supplementation is often needed—but individualized guidance matters.
+Dietitian note: supplementation is often needed but individualized guidance matters.
 Check your blood levels annually, and dose based on your response.
+A healthcare professional can support you with this.

 B Vitamins: The Mood Regulators